ZenVega/minishell/external_functions.md

 calling dirent on a DIR stream will reaturn each file (everything is a file) in a folder until it returns NULL;

+## access
+'#include <unistd.h>'
+int access(const char *pathname, int mode);
+checks for user access of a certain file (in our case executables) the mode flag defines if we are looking for
+- existence F_OK
+- reading rights R_OK
+- writing rights W_OK
+- execution rights X_OK

 # current working directory of a process

 ## retrieving - getcwd()